vanessa/hiring-assistant/README.md

 4. Run with `python manage.py runserver`

 ## Creating the IFTTT applet
+It's not really useful right now because of the app isn't configured to be deployed yet.
+You can use ngrok to test the request.
+However, you can use ngrok to simulate the request.

 1. Go to [New Applet](https://ifttt.com/create)
 2. As the **trigger (this)**, select *Button widget* or anything you want
 3. As the **action (that)**, select Webhooks